5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Dropping_Tables/README.md

 - Pick `DMAR`.
 The file should be shorter in length than the original (in this case it's `104`) and should no longer contain Reserved Memory Regions (which it doesn't):</br>
 	![DMARnu](https://user-images.githubusercontent.com/76865553/148192464-230e64c0-7817-4a83-b54d-c7d1f3e7adb6.png)

-## :warning: Caution
+## NOTES
-You should only import tables with maciASL if you know these are not patched ones.
-Otherwise, dump the OEM ACPI Tables.
+- You should only import tables with maciASL if you know they are unmodified.
+Otherwise, dump the OEM ACPI Tables using the debug version of OpenCore and enabling the `SysReport` Quirk and work with those.
+- OpenCore 0.9.2 introduced a new Kernel Quirk called `DisableIoMapperMapping` which removes the Reserved Memory Regions from memory, so dropping and replacing the `DMAR` table is no longer a necessity.
+Refer to OpenCore's Documentation for more details.